X-huiii/x-huiii.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a senior undergraduate student majoring in Information and Computational Science at Harbin Institute of Technology (Weihai).
-My academic interests lie in optimization theory, learning dynamics, and AI-related modeling problems.
-I am particularly interested in mathematically grounded approaches to optimization and learning systems.
-I am preparing to begin my Ph.D. studies in the Department of Systems Engineering and Engineering Management (SEEM) at The Chinese University of Hong Kong in August 2026.
+Hi, everyone!
+I am currently a senior undergraduate student at [Harbin Institute of Technology](https://www.hit.edu.cn), Weihai, China, working under the supervision of [Prof. Sitian Qin](https://homepage.hit.edu.cn/qin).
+My research lies at the intersection of queueing theory and optimization, with a primary focus on learning dynamics within AI-enabled service and decision systems.
+Specifically, I am interested in developing analytically grounded models for modern service operations.
+Starting in August 2026, I will join the [Department of Systems Engineering and Engineering Management (SEEM)](https://www.se.cuhk.edu.hk/) at The Chinese University of Hong Kong as a Ph.D. student.

 # 🔥 News